GUIDES NOT INCLUDED

 (You can ignore the confusing piping on the bottom left.
 It was to pump in some oxygen during construction of the rocket interior.)

 In this version the gas pump is controlled with a switch.
 (Remember to turn it off after a while!)
-Another option is a carbon dioxide sensor on the floor.
+Another option, which I use in my later rockets, is a carbon dioxide sensor on the floor.

 There is much more to space.
 A key element to exploring it, and getting at the resources that await further out in space, is being able to get further out into space.

 Upgrading your rockets so they can go further will require researching new kinds of engines, and getting your hands on new kinds of rocket fuel for those engines.

 I tend to do a lot of my space exploration and colonization with the (larger) petroleum engine.
 (There is also a smaller petroleum engine.)
 So that is one option for a next goal in your space exploration.
 (How to get petroleum is covered earlier in the guide.)

 Once you upgrade to the larger petroleum engine, you will need to add fuel tanks to your rocket.
 You will need one tank for solid oxidizer (either fertilizer or oxylite) and one or two tanks for petroleum.
 Two tanks gives you twice the flight distance: you can travel 10 tiles with one tank of petroleum, 20 tiles with two.